reduxigen/Reduxigen/readme.md

 If you need to have async operations in your app, also install `redux-thunk`.

 If your app is already configured to work with `react` and `redux`, all you have to do is install Reduxigen.
+Reduxigen plays nicely with other Redux tools such as Redux Saga, or Redux Observable.

+To install Reduxigen:

 ```js
 npm i reduxigen